 Water is treated at the municipal level before it is sent to your home.
-This processing is reflected in your utility bill – including costs for chemical treatments and generic testing.
+This water safety processing is reflected in your utility bill – including costs for chemical treatments and generic testing.

 However, municipal water is treated with chlorine to kill harmful micro-organisms and aluminum to clump together particles.

 The chlorine and aluminum used to treat the water is not stripped before delivery into the water system – despite studies showing over consumption of chlorine and exposure to aluminum can be harmful.

 The Environmental Protection Agency (EPA) regulates tap water in the U.S., but while there are legal limits on many of the contaminants permitted in municipal water supplies, more than half of the 300+ chemicals detected in U.S. drinking water are not regulated at all.

 In addition to the added chlorine and aluminum, current treatment does not eliminate common toxins including chloride, lead, iron, arsenic, copper and hydrogen sulfide.

 According to Paul Pestano, a research analyst with the Environmental Working Group (EWG), some of the legal limits may also be too lenient for safety.